-Equity interests in a subsidiary not attributable, directly or indirectly, to the Group are presented as noncontrolling interests.
-Non-controlling interests are initially recognised either at fair value or at the noncontrolling interests' proportionate share of the acquired entity's net identifiable assets.
+Equity interests in a subsidiary not attributable, directly or indirectly, to the Group are presented as non-controlling interests.
+Non-controlling interests are initially recognised either at fair value or at the non-controlling interests' proportionate share of the acquired entity's net identifiable assets.
 This decision is made on an acquisition-by-acquisition basis.
-Non-controlling interests in the results of subsidiaries are shown separately in the consolidated statement of profit or loss and other comprehensive income and the consolidated statement of financial position respectively.
+Non-controlling interests in the results of subsidiaries are shown separately in the consolidated statement of profit or loss

-(d) Revenue from contracts with customers
+(b) Revenue from contracts with customers